0xsisu/CLOUDFRONT-WITH-WAF-PROTECTION/README.md

 #### CLOUDFRONT WITH WAF PROTECTION 2023

-This lab project is based on tutorial by [Ben Potter, Security Lead, Well-Architected](https://www.wellarchitectedlabs.com/security/200_labs/200_cloudfront_with_waf_protection/)

-The tutorial is from 2018.
-Since then AWS updated the console, therefore I had to create a different flow of instance creation, security groups, roles.
-Also Apache Web Server installation for Linux 2 instance was done differently.
-I hope you will enjoy following the updated version.
-I had a lot of fun :).

 #### Lab Level: 200 Intermidediate

 #### Description
 According to Cloud Threat Report, Unit 42™ which is based on analysis of 210,000 cloud accounts across 1,300 different organizations in 76% of organizations MFA is not enforced for console users, and 58% of organizations don't enforce MFA for root/admin users.

-In this lab I wil be demonstrating what I;ve learned from Ben Porter's 200 Level Lab tutorial
+This lab is based on [Ben Potter, Security Lead, Well-Architected](https://www.wellarchitectedlabs.com/security/200_labs/200_cloudfront_with_waf_protection/), which is roughly was created in 2018.

+Main purpose of my project is to demonstrate what I've learned and how I had to implement changes due to AWS updates for its services.

+Things I've done differently:

+* instance creation/security groups/roles
+* Apache Web Server installation for Linux 2 instance
+* Cloudfront roll out
+*

+I hope you will enjoy following the updated version.
+I had a lot of fun :).
 #### Goals
 Protecting network and host-level boundaries
 System security configuration and maintanance